cinna-dev/Docker_test/README.md

 >    - A standard set of instructions
 >
 > The concept is borrowed from Shipping Containers, which define a standard to ship goods globally.
 Docker defines a standard to ship software.
+>`To help you grasp the nuance, think of an image as a class, and of a container as an instance of that class.`

 - Dockerfile: